In-N-Out Burger products: French fries

-In-N-Out uses Kennebec potatoes for its fries, cutting them on-site.
+In-N-Out uses Russet Burbank potatoes for its fries, cutting them on-site.
 According to In-N-Out, the french fries are cooked in "100% pure, cholesterol-free sunflower oil".

 Fries can also be ordered in a range of cooking times from "light" to "well done".
 Customers can also order Animal Style fries, which are topped with melted cheese, spread, and grilled onions.

 Beverages

-The company offers lemonade, unsweetened iced tea (and sweet tea in Texas stores only), coffee, and three flavors of milk shakes made with real ice cream (chocolate, vanilla, and strawberry) which can be mixed in any combination desired (Neapolitan contains all three).
-In-N-Out serves Coke, Cherry Coke, Diet Coke, and Barq's from The Coca-Cola Company, with Seven Up and Dr Pepper from Keurig Dr Pepper.
+The company offers pink lemonade, unsweetened iced tea (and sweet tea in Tennessee and Texas stores only), milk, coffee, hot cocoa, and three flavors of milk shakes made with real ice cream (chocolate, vanilla, and strawberry) which can be mixed in any combination desired (Neapolitan contains all three).
+In-N-Out serves Coke, Cherry Coke, Diet Coke and Barq's from the Coca-Cola Company, with 7Up and Dr Pepper from Keurig Dr Pepper.
 A root beer float contains root beer mixed with a vanilla milk shake.